sakin111/sakin111/README.md

 <!-- ===================== -->
 ## 🚀 Featured Projects

-### 🔹 Image Text Extractor Web App
+### 🔹 Finding Travel Buddy
-- Extracts text from images using OCR
+- Find and matchs the travel partners
 - Built with React & TypeScript
 - Focused on real-world usability and performance